Mohit Sharma (soldier): Military career

-His first posting was Hyderabad in the 5th Battalion The Madras Regiment (5 Madras).
-On completing three successful years of Military service.
-He even served in 38 RR Rashtriya Rifles where he was given Chief of Army staff Commendation.
-Major Mohit opted for the Para (Special Forces) in December 2002 and he became a trained Para Commando in June 2003 after successfully completing the Probation.
-He was Promoted as major on 11 December 2005, He was awarded with the Sena Medal for his bravery for an operation he did in March 2004.
+Sharma opted for the Para (Special Forces) in December 2002 and he became a trained Para Commando in June 2003.
+He was promoted as major on 11 December 2005, He was awarded with the Sena Medal for his bravery for an operation he did in March 2004.
 He was posted as Instructor at Belgaum and was given the responsibility to train the Commandos in Belgaum where he instructed for two years.
-Mohit Sharma then moved in 2008 to Kashmir where he attained martyrdom in 2009.
+Mohit Sharma then moved in 2008 to Kashmir where he was killed in action in 2009.

 Ashoka Chakra

 Sharma's wife, Maj Rishima Sharma receiving the Ashok Chakra.